studentdotjs/javascriptAlgorithms/README.md

 1. Array of Consecutive Integers.
 1. Reverse Letters, Keep Numbers in Place.
 1. Number of Times a Character Appears.
+1. Get the Sum of All Array Numbers.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)